ryanorsinger/learn-to-code-python-workshop/intro_to_python_for_data_science_handout.md

 6. Time to practice with the material including guidance and support on exercises

 ### What we will *not* deliver today
-- Excel, R, or any other statistical analysis tools
+- Excel, R, SAS, SPSS, or any other statistical analysis tools
 - Everything you need to know about statistics
 - Everything you need to know about Python
 - 5 months worth of practice, exercises, and training